 Have Some Spooky Halloween Fun

 October means it’s finally spooky season.
-And nowhere does Halloween better than London!
+And nowhere does Halloween celebrations better than London!

-From spooky displays to frightfully fun events, there are plenty of ways to celebrate Halloween in the capital throughout October.
+From creepy immersive experiences to frightfully fun parties, there are plenty of ways to celebrate Halloween in the capital throughout October.

-For ideas, here’s my full guide to celebrating Halloween in London.
+Need inspiration?
+Here’s my ultimate locals guide to celebrating Halloween in London.

 Enjoy London’s Free Museums